-The main storyline is Charlotte Swenson putting her life back together after a horrific car accident that has left her with 80 titanium screws in her face.
-As a former model, she is still beautiful, but no one recognizes her reconstructed face.
+The main storyline is Charlotte Swenson putting her life back together after a horrific car accident that left her with 80 titanium screws in her face.
+As a former model, she’s still beautiful, but no one recognizes her reconstructed face.
 Early on, she meets the daughter of a childhood friend (also named Charlotte).
 The lives of the two Charlottes mirror each other in an interesting fashion, but more and more characters are dropped into the narrative.
 They’re all interlinked, but not in a particularly interesting or clever way.
-Somehow, everyone in this book is caught in the throes of The Most Pivotal Moment of Their Lives [exclamation point].
-Taken independently, their stories are interesting, but when placed together they detract from one another.
-Each of the (by my count) six ‘main’ characters have their own supporting ensembles, convoluted back-stories, and agendas.
+Somehow, everyone in this book is caught in the throes of The Most Pivotal Moment of Their Lives.
+Taken independently, their stories are interesting, but they detract from one another when placed together.
+Each of the (by my count) six main characters have their own supporting ensembles, convoluted backstories, and agendas.
 Since most don’t intersect directly with Charlotte’s situation, they serve nothing to advance the plot, only to advance much navel-gazing masquerading as a deep critique of identity.
 Who is Charlotte Swenson now that she has lost her face?
 Who is Ricky now that he’s no longer sick?
-Who is… who is… All interesting questions mind you—there are just so many that there’s not enough momentum to go around.
-Let me amend that—there is one character soaking up the momentum: aptly named Moose, he lumbers around in a pseudo-philosophical haze, stoking his obsession with the Industrial Revolution.
+Who is . . . who is . . .
+All interesting questions, but there’s not enough momentum to go around.
+Let me amend that—there’s one character soaking up the momentum: aptly named Moose, he lumbers around in a pseudo-philosophical haze, stoking his obsession with the Industrial Revolution.
 His scenes are interminable.

 I finished this book to the end only for the writing.
 Egan is truly gifted.
 Her ability to describe a common scene and make it extraordinary is unrivaled.
 Her critique of modern identity and consumerist culture is interesting; she sets up scenes as demonstrations, withholding her own viewpoints to let the viewer draw theirs (heavy-handed preachy types have no business writing fiction).
-But her characters never truly come to life: they’re demonstrations of people run aground, not actual people.
+But her characters never truly come to life.
+They’re demonstrations of people run aground, not actual people.